courseworks/AUT_BP_2024_Fall_HW2/README.md

 1. Prompt the user to enter a positive integer.
 2. Use a loop to check for prime numbers from 2 up to `n`.
-3. Print each prime number in a single line or as part of a list, whichever format is preferred.
+3. Print each prime number in a single line ( Comma Seperated ).

 ### Example of Input/Output